 Ugadi is derived from the Sanskrit words yuga (age) and ādi (beginning): “the beginning of a new age”.
 Ugadi is the New Year's Day for the Hindus of Karnataka, Maharashtra, Andhra Pradesh, and Telangana states in India.The first month of the year is called Chaitra and Ugadi is the first day of Chaitra.
 The festival is called Gudi Padwa in Maharashtra.
 The essence of this festival is to leave the past behind and start afresh with positive expectations.
 The day also marks the beginning of spring season, which is a universal symbol of new beginnings.

-A huge team of Volunteers worked tirelessly and selflessly to colorfully decorate the stage with Ugadi themed props creatively crafted by Srini Salandra and his team.
+A huge team of Volunteers work tirelessly and selflessly to colorfully decorate the stage with Ugadi themed props creatively crafted.
 The entrance to the festival was decorated with Rangoli art and the photo props were so beautifully set up with colorful saree fabric and fresh flowers that every single family stopped by to take some memorable family pictures to commemorate the occasion.
-The decoration team even custom-made a ramp for a fashion show.
+The decoration team also custom-makes a ramp for a fashion show.

-The two emcees, Chitra Maridi & Ratnakar Pingili, hosted the event with live cultural songs and dance performances that kept audience entertained for over 3 hours.
-The opening performance was a Ganesh Vandana immediately followed by a popular classical number that depicted unity in diversity and national integration.
-The evening was full of songs, medleys including devotional, classical and movie favorites as well as a classical Bharatanatyam performance.
-The highlight of the evening was a well-orchestrated Adult Fashion Show that showcased the different kinds of sarees worn in different Indian states.
+We host and evening with live cultural songs and dance performances that keep the audience entertained for over 3 hours.
+The opening performance is usually a Ganesh Vandana, followed by classical songs, medleys including devotional, classical and movie favorites as well as a classical dance performances.
+We end the evening with a well-orchestrated ladies fashion show that showcases the different kinds of sarees worn in different Indian states, and with various themes.